-WATER-CLOSETS AND URINALS.-To each building on a lot one water-closet having sewer connection is allowed without charge; each additional water-closet or urmal will be charged as hereinafter stated.
-All closets connected in any manner with sewer shall be charged two dollars for each seat per annum, whether in a building or on any other portion of the premises.
+WATER-Closets and Urinals.-To each building on a lot one water-closet having sewer connection is allowed without charge; each additional water-closet naving sewer connection is allowed without charge; each see affect state.
+All closets connected in any manner with sewer shall be charged two dollars for each seat per annum, whether in a building or on any other portion, of the premises.
 Urinals shall be charged two dollars per annum each.